ianhourwise/hourwiseProduction/README.md

 11. Navigate your browser to 'localhost:1337' and you should see the hourwise homepage.
 Everything is up and running now and you have a working local instance of the project.

+12. Create an account via 'localhost:1337/register'

+13. To test permissions you'll need to chage the user role via a database tool like genghisapp.

 Ref.

 Sails.js - http://sailsjs.org/